Homotopy type of spaces of locally convex curves in the sphere S^3: Context and statements

 Notice that $\cL_3(1;-\hat a\hat c)$ is disconnected, with one connected component being contractible (the subset of convex curves); the other three spaces are connected.
 In the notation of Theorem~\ref{theo:mainS3} we have $\cL_{3}(I;I) = \cL_3(1;1) \sqcup \cL_3(1;-1)$ and $\cL_{3}(I;-I) = \cL_3(1;-\hat a\hat c) \sqcup \cL_3(1;\hat a\hat c)$.

 \begin{remark} In the statements of Theorems~\ref{theo:mainS3} and \ref{theo:L3} we were vague as to what the space of curves is.
 For instance, do the curves have to be of class $C^4$, or perhaps even more smoothness is required?
 Actually, for any usual topology for which the definition of locally convex curve in Equation \eqref{equation:logdiff} makes sense, including $\Gamma \in H^r$ ($r \ge 1$) and $\Gamma \in C^r$ ($r \ge 1$), the homotopy type of $\cL_3$ is the same.
-This is discussed at length in \cite{Goulart-Saldanha1}, Subsection~2.2.
+This is discussed at length in \cite{Goulart-Saldanha1}, Subsection~2.2; see also Lemma~1.11 in \cite{Saldanha-Zuhlke1}.

 However, for the present paper, it is more convenient to work in a Hilbert manifold of sufficiently smooth curves, such as $\Gamma \in H^r$, $r \ge 5$.
-Theorem 4 in \cite{Goulart-Saldanha0}, in particular, requires curves to be sufficiently smooth as above: the corresponding problem for lower smoothness is the Shapiro-Shapiro Grassmannian conjecture (see \cite{Saldanha-Shapiro-Shapiro} and \cite{Saldanha-Shapiro-Shapiro1}).
+Theorem 4 in \cite{Goulart-Saldanha1}, in particular, requires curves to be sufficiently smooth as above: the corresponding problem for lower smoothness is the Shapiro-Shapiro Grassmannian conjecture (which is still open, but see \cite{Saldanha-Shapiro-Shapiro} and \cite{Saldanha-Shapiro-Shapiro1}).
 From now on we assume that curves are in such a space. \end{remark}

+\begin{remark} In \cite{Alves-Saldanha} we show how to represent a locally convex curve $\gamma: J \to \Ss^3$ by an associate pair of curves $\gamma_{l}, \gamma_{r}: J \to \Ss^2$ (which are of course far easier to draw).
+The main results in \cite{Alves-Saldanha} are corollaries of Theorems~\ref{theo:mainS3} and \ref{theo:L3} in the present paper.
+For instance, Theorem~A in \cite{Alves-Saldanha} (in the notation of the present paper) states that